travelgateX/documentation-site/content/inventory-x/api-reference/codelist/booking-flow-errors.md

 +++

-List of the possible errors that you could receive in the booking flow messages, that are HotelResNotif, CancelNotif or HotelResRetrieve.
+List of the possible errors you could receive in the booking flow messages that are HotelResNotif, CancelNotif or HotelResRetrieve.

 | **Error Code**	| **Error Description**						|